-- ➤ The student is expected to devote a minimum of 40 hours per week to work towards the attainment of the degree for the duration of the training period. - The student will be responsible for learning and adhering to the program requirements for the degree as outlined in this Handbook and to the requirements set by the School of Graduate Studies in Health Sciences (SGSHS) as outlined in the Annual Bulletin. - > The student will work closely with the research mentor and the Advisory Committee to develop a dissertation project. - ➤ All third year students and above will present abstracts at SGSHS Research Day. - > The student will exhibit scholarly initiative in the gathering and exhaustive review of scientific literature pertinent to dissertation research. - ➤ The student will adhere to the expectations communicated by the mentor for laboratory work, including experimental protocols, data management, daily schedules, and time frames for the completion of work. - The student will be prompt for all meetings and will respond to communications (email and other) in a timely manner. - ➤ The student will alert the mentor and Education Coordinator of vacation requests well in advance and adhere to the Graduate School's regulations for extended leave-time requests. - ➤ The student will adhere to the professional and ethical research guidelines set by the University and National and International agencies and as outlined in course ID 709. - The student will acknowledge the contributions of co-workers when presenting research findings. - The student will respect co-workers in the laboratory and make every effort to resolve conflicts while maintaining professional working relationships. - ➤ The student will take responsibility for promptly communicating concerns and needs to the mentor throughout the training period. - > The student will discuss his/her Individual Development Plan (IDP) with their mentor throughout the training period. - ➤ The student will present abstracts at one or more national conferences in each post-candidacy year and will optimize the value of the time spent at the
+- ➤ The student is expected to devote a minimum of 40 hours per week to work towards the attainment of the degree for the duration of the training period. - The student will be responsible for learning and adhering to the program requirements for the degree as outlined in this Handbook and to the requirements set by the School of Graduate Studies in Health Sciences (SGSHS) as outlined in the Annual Bulletin. - ➤ The student will work closely with the research mentor and their Advisory Committee to develop a dissertation project. - > All third year students and above will present abstracts at SGSHS Research Day. - The student will exhibit scholarly initiative in the gathering and exhaustive review of scientific literature pertinent to dissertation research. - ➤ The student will adhere to the expectations communicated by the mentor for laboratory work, including experimental protocols, data management, daily schedules, and time frames for the completion of work. - ➤ The student will be prompt for all meetings and will respond to communications (email and other) in a timely manner. - The student will alert the mentor and Education Coordinator of vacation requests well in advance and adhere to the Graduate School's regulations for extended leave-time requests. - The student will adhere to the professional and ethical research guidelines set by the University and National and International agencies and as outlined in course ID 709. - ➤ The student will acknowledge the contributions of co-workers when presenting research findings. - ➤ The student will respect co-workers in the laboratory and make every effort to resolve conflicts while maintaining professional working relationships. - ➤ The student will take responsibility for promptly communicating concerns and needs to the mentor throughout the training period. - ➤ The student will discuss his/her Individual Development Plan (IDP) with their mentor throughout the training period. - ➤ The student will present abstracts at one or more national conferences in each post-candidacy year and will optimize the value of the time spent at the

-- conference by attending talks, viewing posters, and pursuing networking opportunities. - > The student will write first-author papers in a timely manner upon the completion of studies. - ➤ All formal presentations, manuscripts, and documents related to their training and dissertation are expected to be made using the English language.
-If the primary language of the student is not English, or the student is not fully bilingual, the student, with the advice of the mentor and PIN as necessary, will ensure that he/she is proficient enough to produce clear, acceptable documents and presentations in English.
+- conference by attending talks, viewing posters, and pursuing networking opportunities. - > The student will write first-author papers in a timely manner upon the completion of studies. - All formal presentations, manuscripts, and documents related to their training and dissertation are expected to be made using the English language.
+If the primary language of the student is not English, or the student is not fully bilingual, the student, with the advice of the mentor and PIN as necessary, will ensure that they are proficient enough to produce clear, acceptable documents and presentations in English. - The COVID-19 pandemic may require the student to be vigilant in keeping abreast of the fluid state of health requirements.
+Students are required to adhere to all policies enacted by UMMC, SGSHS, and PIN.
+Further, COVID-19 restrictions related to travel and group gatherings may limit one's ability to adhere to some of the above routine expectations.
+Where questions arise, one may contact Faculty and/or the Program Director for more guidance.